thatlarrypearson/telemetry-obd/README.md

 The software is designed to run on Raspberry Pi with Raspberry Pi OS (formerly known as Raspbian) installed.
 Bluetooth capabilities are added to the Raspberry Pi through a USB Bluetooth adapter (BT Dongle) and installed software (Bluetooth Driver and tools).

-The OBD Logger software runs on Python versions 3.10 or newer.
+The OBD Logger software runs on Python versions 3.11 (optionally 3.10).

 ![High Level System View](docs/README-HighLevelSystemView.JPG)